KietLe2504/Project_-ataSciense_2025_1/README.md

 ```

 ## Notation
-Before using Clickhouse on Python, you must start Docker and start clickhouse-server:
+Before using Clickhouse on Python, you must start Docker and clickhouse-server:
 ```bash
 docker start clickhouse-server
 ```